Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `touch app.js`

 After you have the files created, it’s time to fill them in.
-Starting with your `styles.css` file.
+Start with your `styles.css` file.

 ### Styles.css